Here is some general information about the Robotech universe, the role-playing game, and my Robotech campaigns.

 Robotech: The Movie was another ill-fated attempt to capitalize on the show's popularity.
 The movie was a theatrical release animated motion picture and, like Robotech, was derived from an existing anime source.
 Robotech: The Movie would bridge the Macross and Southern Cross portions of the original series by relating the events that took place after the Robotech Expeditionary Force left Earth but before the war with the Robotech Masters.
 The movie was test-screened in a few cities to poor reviews and small audiences (often only Robotech fans went to see it).
 Like the Robotech series the movie contained violence and mature themes, but in some cases theater owners, thinking the movie was "just a cartoon", promoted it as suitable for young children, leading to outrage from parents who brought their kids.
 In the end the movie never saw wide release in the North American market, though it was released internationally.
 To the best of my knowledge, Robotech: The Movie is not available on home video but the anime it was derived from, Megazone 23, is available.
 A summary of the plot of the movie was published in Robotech Art 3 by Carl Macek.

 One of the merchandizing spin-offs of the original Robotech TV show, the Robotech RPG is a role-playing game originally published by Palladium Books during the series' initial run.
 The Robotech RPG used the same game system as Palladium's other games (Palladium Fantasy, the Heroes Unlimited super-hero RPG, the Teenage Mutant Ninja Turtles RPG, and others), but was the first to introduce the concept of Megadamage into the company's "universal role-playing system".
 The first book, which focused solely on the Macross era of the series, was a best-seller and was soon followed by book for the Southern Cross and New Generation portions of the series, and even a book for the unfinished Sentinels series.
 The game remained popular for some time, spawning several more books, supplements, and modules; and in the end the game far outlasted the original run of the series it was based on.
-Palladium finally decided to drop the Robotech license in 2001 after fifteen years, but the game lives on in campaigns that are still being run around the world.
+Palladium finally decided to drop the Robotech license in 2001 after fifteen years, but the game lived on in campaigns still being run around the world.
+With the release of the new Robotech: The Shadow Chronicles movie in 2006, Palladium began releasing a new series of licensed Robotech RPG products.
+This license expired in 2018.
+As of early 2019 a new Robotech RPG was under development at a different company.

 I've been playing RPGs for a long time, and I've played with a lot of different game systems, and the one thing I can say is that no game system is perfect.
 In just about every RPG campaign I've run I've introduced some kind of modifications to the published rules for the game in question.
 The Robotech RPG is no exception, and being the game I've run the longest (chronologically if not continuously) it probably has the dubious distinction of being the game system I've tinkered with the most.
 Over the years I've produced several sets of custom Robotech RPG rules, combining elements from a variety of game systems.
 The current version of my core Robotech rules is for the most part a hybrid of the original Palladium rules and the D20 system with smaller elements from several other game systems, most notably Iron Crown's Space Master RPG and R. Talsorian Games' Cyberpunk and Mekton RPGs.
 The one element that has remained relatively unchanged over the years is the Mecha Combat system, which I developed many years ago and has stood the test of time.